Baltic Eagle offshore wind farm

 Main components of wind turbines

-MHI Vestas Offshore Wind is the official supplier of the MVOW V174 wind turbines to be delivered and installed by 2024.
+MHI Vestas Offshore Wind is the official supplier of the MVOW V174 turbines.
+The installation began in May 2024 with the placement of the first of the 50 wind turbines that make up this wind farm.
 These turbines have the industry's largest commercially proven rotor size and most powerful output, with 174-m rotor blade diameter — whose swept area is 23,778 m2, equivalent to 3.3 football fields — and a hub elevation of 107 m above sea level.
 It will be the largest project Vestas has installed offshore in Germany.

 For its part, the foundations were carried out by Asturian Windar and German EEW SPC.